CancerCollaboratory/dockstore-ui/app/docs/markdown/getting-started-with-dockstore.md

 How to create it:

-- Click Add Tool, use Quay.io registry, and change the tool name from default.
+- Click Add Tool, fill in details

 Requirements:

 - Registry that has at least one tag
-- Token to the corresponding registry
+- Token to the corresponding registry (if using Quay.io)

 Limitations: